 Avoidance is a typical trauma response.
 It is a coping mechanism that you may use to reduce the adverse effects of trauma, such as distressing thoughts and feelings.
 It is entirely natural to want to not think about a traumatic event or your emotions related to it.
-However, when avoidance is extreme or the primary way you cope, it can interfere with your overall recovery and quality of life.

 There are two main types of avoidance: